sancsoft/Serilog.Sinks.Keen/README.md

 ### Usage

-A simple console application is included for testing and as an example.
+A simple console application is included as an example and for testing.
+Configuring the connection to Keen.io requires a valid **Project ID** and a **Write Key** from an active Keen.io account.

 <pre>
     Serilog.ILogger log = new LoggerConfiguration()